justrightnow/mkd/README.md

-Windows app that combines different APIs (iFlytek-科大讯飞, Google Translate, Bing Speech, Baidu Translate) to get the best translating captioning for China market:
+Windows app that combines different APIs (iFlytek-科大讯飞, Google Translate, Bing Speech, Baidu Translate) to get the best translation captioning for China market:

 1. For a speaker that talks in Chinese and requires English captioning on the screen we use:
   Chinese voice recognition (iFlytek-科大讯飞) + Chinese to English translation (Google Translate)